sagemathinc/cocalc/src/dev/docker/README.md

     docker run --name=cocalc -d -v ~/cocalc:/projects -p 443:443 sagemathinc/sagemathcloud

 wait a minute, then visit https://localhost.
+It is expected that you'll see a "Your connection is not private" warning, since you haven't set up a security certificate.
+Click "Show advanced" and "Proceed to localhost (unsafe)".

 NOTES:
  - This Docker image only supports 64-bit Intel.